 Local Biological Records Centres are the focal point for recording local wildlife and regularly run training and surveys that locals can join in with.
 Their staff are extremely experienced and provide support to submit records and develop identification skills.
 You can find your local record centre here.

-TCV works closely with the OPAL (Open Air Laboratories) project.
-OPAL has loads of great surveys and resources to get you involved with Citizen Science.
+TCV worked closely with the OPAL (Open Air Laboratories) project.
+OPAL has now completed it’s active period but has loads of great surveys and resources to get you involved with Citizen Science.

-Many conservation charities have established UK-wide Citizen Science surveys that the public are encouraged to participate in.
-Online support, identification guides and resources are available and many of these charities hold local training courses organised though their network of volunteers and supporters that can help individuals or groups build confidence in their recording abilities.
+Many conservation charities have established UK-wide Citizen Science surveys that the public is encouraged to participate in.
+Online support, identification guides and resources are available and many of these charities hold local training courses organised through their network of volunteers and supporters that can help individuals or groups build confidence in their recording abilities.